ketoglou/programmable-power-supply/README.md

 Inverse polarity protection included.

 ### Project
-This is a university project for Microprocessors lesson which is taught from mr. V.Tenentes.
+This is a university project for Microprocessors lesson.

 Team name : 5V